jackbaty/baty.net-landing/content/en/home/hero.md

 # I'm Jack Baty.
 This is my website.

-I'm about to be between careers, so all bets are off.
+I'm finally between careers.
+All bets are off!

 In the meantime, you can find me...